aditya13042000/pl3/README.md

 3.5-B-2coding question.html file focuses on showing a code regarding "finding armstrong number in range" using html only.
 4.5-B-3Quotes.html file focuses on showing some "brainly quotes" using html only.
-5.6A-form.html deals with design of static web page on bank feedback form
+5.6A-form.html deals with design of static web page on bank feedback form 6.6B.html deals with design of npetl exam registration form